flarum/docs/guide/profile.md

 **Mentions** this will list any posts that have mentioned you by username (starting with @), most recent mentions start at the top, to the older at the bottom.

-Your profile page also has a "Settings" tab, this allows you to change your password, e-mail address.
+Your profile page also has a **Settings** tab, this allows you to change your password, e-mail address.

 The Notifications section on the profile page is a little more featured, as it gives you the opportunity to define how you wish to be notified about certain events.